olympiahardy/module_code/README.txt

 DE analysis using DESeq2 and creating an MA plot to observe LFC shrinkage between the two tissue samples.

-PP_script.sh is a script submitted to the HPC when we did our Pathogen Polyomics module investigating the genetic basis of amphotericin B resistant Leismania mexicana.
+PP_script.sh is a script submitted to the HPC when we did our Pathogen Polyomics module investigating the genetic basis of amphotericin B resistance in Leishmania mexicana.